robertpiosik/CodeWebChat/README.md

 👨‍⚖️ **Chatbot initializations with respect to TOS**

 CWC lets you use your favorite chatbot's projects/spaces feature for coding.
-The idea of submitting messages was inspired by [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) (thank you!) and is supported by many out of the box via URL search param `?q=`, therefore this is standard practice.
-Because chatbot's Terms of Service prohibit automated output extraction, the tool never does that—a click on _APPLY RESPONSE_ button is required, and it's an alias for the default Copy button with a signal to CWC to read the clipboard.
+The idea of submitting messages was inspired by [Firefox](https://support.mozilla.org/en-US/kb/ai-chatbot) (thank you!) and is supported by many chatbots out of the box via URL search param `?q=` (therefore this is standard practice).
+Because chatbot's Terms of Service prohibit automated output extraction, the tool never does that—a click on _APPLY RESPONSE_ button is required—it's an alias for the default Copy button with a signal to CWC to read the clipboard.

 🧐 **The limitations of LLMs**